 Natasha Andersons’ short film Tash had its American premiere at the 22nd United Nations Association Film Festival in California in October.
-It screened alongside award-winning documentaries and in a special program with the theme ‘Scales of Justice’.
+It screened alongside award-winning documentaries Broken Places and 16 Bars in a special program with the theme ‘Scales of Justice’.

 Natasha, who wrote, directed and illustrated the short animated film reflected on her incredible journey to San Francisco as a special guest of the festival.

 “Being in San Francisco was amazing.
 I got to see so many things I’d never seen before and it was an unbelievable experience that my film would end up in the United Nations Association Film Festival in the first place, let alone be screened alongside two absolutely amazing documentaries.

 Despite the three films being so different, there were interconnected themes of childhood disadvantage, trauma, family violence and the justice system whether by custody and care or by criminal justice.